Dad. Daddy. Stepdad. Papa. Poppy. Grandpa. Grampy. Pepere. Abuelo. Uncle. Tío. Bro. Dude. Friend. Husband. Son. Nephew. Brother. Son-in-law.

 During National Men’s Health Month, consider scheduling your annual wellness appointments during the month of your birthday.
 In addition to a yearly physical, SCPT recommends scheduling a free movement screening where expert physical therapists assess the way you move to ensure that you’re taking all the rights steps to maintain flexibility, muscle strength, joint comfort, and range of motion as you age and seek to remain agile and youthful.

-In support of National Men’s Health Month, SCPT is offering the opportunity to schedule a free movement screen at any of their six locations in Massachusetts (Auburn, Charlton, Millbury, Westborough on East Main Street and on Oak St., and in Worcester).
+In support of National Men’s Health Month, SCPT is offering the opportunity to schedule a free movement screen at any of their five locations in Massachusetts (Auburn, Charlton, Millbury, Westborough on East Main Street, and in Worcester).
 Physical therapists learn about your problem areas, aches and pains, goals and challenges, and through assessing the mechanics of movement, they offer suggestions to help you hit your stride.

 To schedule a free movement screen, please call SCPT at 508-832-2628 to make an appointment.